Clogh, County Kilkenny: Built heritage

+There are three thatched buildings left in Clogh.

+A water pillar at the village cross roads is still frequented regularly, and the source of the water is a well in the townland of Aughatubbrid or Chatsworth.

 Demographics

 As of the Central Statistics Office's 2006 census, Clogh's population, including Chatsworth, was 351.
 This was a 9.7% change since 2002.
-As of the 2016 census of Ireland, the population was 344.
+As of the 2022 census, the village of Clogh had a population of 298.